MBishop17/docs/content/rancher/v2.x/en/tasks/clusters/adding-and-managing-alerts/adding-node-selector-alerts/_index.md

     - **Warning**: Normal urgency
     - **Info**: Least urgent

     Select the urgency level of the alert based on how many nodes fill the role within your cluster.
 For example, if you have 5 node cluster, and all 5 nodes run `etcd`, select **Info**.
-However, if only 1 node in your cluster runs `etcd`, select **Critical**
+However, if only 1 node in your cluster runs `etcd`, select **Critical**.

 1. Finally, choose the notifiers send you alerts.
 If you've configured multiple notifiers, you can receive alerts in multiple mediums.